natalix/cook-book-app/README.md

 # Cook-Book-App

-This simple Cook-Book application will be using spoonacular API.
+This simple Cook-Book application will be using the spoonacular API.
 It will include the following functionalities:

 - searching for recipies
 - viewing recipe details
-- save recipie to Favourite List
+- saving recipie to Favourite List
-- create editable shoping list based on items selected from recipe
+- creating an editable shopping list based on items selected from recipe
 <br>
 <br>